-Columbia College was founded in 1854 as Columbia Female College by the Methodist Conference of South Columbia.
+Columbia College was founded in 1854 as Columbia Female College by the Methodist Conference of South Carolina.
 The College, located on Plain Street, now Hampton, in Columbia, SC, opened to students in October 1859.

 In 1865 during the height of the Civil War, the College closed as General Sherman’s troops approached Columbia but reopened in 1873.
 In 1904, the College dropped “Female” from its name and moved to Eau Claire after benefactors Frederick H. Hyatt and Col. John T. Sloan donated land.